 Student participation in clinical practicum is governed by additional considerations, and must be considered a privilege rather than a right.
 Clinical practicum participation is different in many ways from class and laboratory assignments.
 It involves the welfare of the clients as well as the educational needs of graduate students.
 We are ethically bound to protect the welfare of the clients in our clinics, so special policies apply to these educational opportunities.
+All students enrolled in clinical practicum are expected to abide by the ASHA Code of Ethics.
+Violations of the Code of Ethics may result in permanent dismissal from practicum placement opportunities, and may additionally subject the student to dismissal from the academic degree program.
+Additionally, strict adherence to HIPAA guidelines (http://hhs.gov/ocr/hipaa/privacy.html) is also essential to protect the confidentiality of our clients.
+It is important to understand that the welfare of the client is just as important as the training needs of the student.
 Admission to graduate study in the Department of Speech and Hearing Sciences at UNM does not guarantee participation in clinical practicum.
 The requirements outlined in the essential functions section (below) must be met.